OnroerendErfgoed/atramhasis/paper/paper.md

 Atramhasis was written to be a lightweight open source SKOS editor.
 First and foremost, we wanted a system that adheres to the SKOS standard, yet is useable for users without knowledge of SKOS or RDF.
-For a typical user, it had to feel like they were consulting a normal website, as opposed to a RDF vocabulary since the latter can feel rather daunting to non-technical users.
+For a typical user, it had to feel as if they were consulting a normal website, as opposed to a RDF vocabulary since the latter can feel rather daunting to non-technical users.
 This not only applies to users consulting the thesauri, but also to those editing them.
 The editors do not write RDF statements, but edit data in a normal